 Recent research has uncovered another class of inferences, termed 'homogeneity inferences' (e.g. Löbner 2000, Gajewski 2005, Spector 2013a, Križ 2015, Križ 2016, Križ and Spector 2017).
-They primarily arise with definite plurals such as his presents, and are characterized by four key properties.

-(i) Universal-type reading in unembedded cases: In positive environments (= (38)a, a'), they give rise to the same type of inferences as all of his presents (modulo the fact that they allow for exceptions in pragmatically constrained fashions, studied by Križ 2015).
+They primarily arise with definite plurals such as his presents, and are characterized by four key properties. (i) Universal-type reading in unembedded cases: In positive environments (= (41)a, a'), they give rise to the same type of inferences as all of his presents (modulo the fact that they allow for exceptions in pragmatically constrained fashions, studied by Križ 2015).

-(ii) Existential-type readings in negative cases: In negative environments (= (38)b,b'), they give rise to the same type of inferences as any of his presents (i.e. of a narrow scope existential equantifier).
-However, this stops being the case when his presents is replaced with all of his presents (= (38)c).
+(ii) Existential-type readings in negative cases: In negative environments (= (41)b,b'), they give rise to the same type of inferences as any of his presents (i.e. of a narrow scope existential quantifier).
+However, this stops being the case when his presents is replaced with all of his presents (= (41)c).

-(iii) Uncertainty in mixed cases: In addition, cases of infelicity or uncertainty are obtained when some but not all of the presents have the relevant property (in (38)a,a',b,b').
+(iii) Uncertainty in mixed cases: In addition, cases of infelicity or uncertainty are obtained when some but not all of the presents have the relevant property (in (41)a,a',b,b').

-(38) a.
-John found his presents.
+(41) a.
+Mary found her presents.

-- => John found (nearly) all of his presents - a'.
-John always finds his presents. - => John always finds (nearly) all of his presents - b.
-John didn't find his presents. - => John found (nearly) none of this presents - b'.
-John never finds his presents. - => John always finds (nearly) none of his presents - c.
-John didn't find all of his presents. - ≠> John found (nearly) none of this presents - d.
-If John finds his presents, we'll start to have dinner. - => John has presents waiting for him - ≠> John will either find all or none of his presents
+- => Mary found (nearly) all of her presents

+- a'.
+Mary always finds her presents.

+- => Mary always finds (nearly) all of her presents

+- b.
+Mary didn't find her presents.

+=> Mary found (nearly) none of her presents

+- b'.
+Mary never finds her presents. - => Mary always finds (nearly) none of her presents c.
+Mary didn't find all of her presents.

+≠> Mary found (nearly) none of her presents

+- d.
+If Mary finds her presents, we'll start to have dinner. - => Mary has presents waiting for her - \neq > Mary will either find all or none of her presents

 (iv) No projection under if: Some have tried to account for these inferences by positing that x finds his presents triggers a presupposition that x finds all or none of his presents (Löbner 2000, Gajewski 2005).
 But a final property suggests that this is unlikely to be correct: such an inference fails to project out of the antecedent of conditionals, unlike standard presuppositions.
-As a result, there is a sharp contrast in (38)d between the existence presupposition of his presents, which does project, and the homogeneity inference, which does not.
+As a result, there is a sharp contrast in (41)d between the existence presupposition of his presents, which does project, and the homogeneity inference, which does not.